zoharbabin/kaltura-discord/memory-bank/activeContext.md

 ## Recent Changes

+- Organized memory bank files into logical categories:
+  - Core documents remain in the root directory
+  - Completed implementation files moved to `completed/` directory
+  - Architecture documentation moved to `architecture/` directory
+  - Discord Activity documentation moved to `discord-activity/` directory
+  - Implementation plans moved to `plans/` directory
+  - Documentation-related files moved to `documentation/` directory
-- Identified redundant files and created comprehensive cleanup plan
+- Executed cleanup plan and removed redundant files and scripts
+- Removed `simplify-env.sh` and `cleanup-project.sh` scripts as they are no longer needed
-- Created cleanup script to automate the removal of redundant files
+- Completed the cleanup of redundant environment variable files
-- Documented project cleanup process with findings and recommendations
+- Updated documentation to reflect the changes
 - Implemented deployment scripts for both development and production
 - Simplified environment variable management with a single `.env` file
 - Fixed issues with special characters in environment variables